aronweiler/code-documentor/documentation_output/src/config_documentation.md

 <!-- This file was automatically generated and should not be manually edited -->
 <!-- To update this documentation, regenerate it using the documentation pipeline -->

-# Documentation for src/config.py
+# Documentation for src\config.py

-# src/config.py
+# config.py

 ## Purpose

-This module provides configuration management for the project, including:

-- Loading configuration settings from a YAML file (`config.yaml` by default).
-- Managing sensitive environment variables, such as API keys, using `.env` files.
-- Supplying model and provider-specific configuration settings to the application.

-It improves the separation of configuration from code, centralizing environment-sensitive values and pipeline settings for easier development, deployment, and maintenance.

----
+The `config.py` file provides configuration management for your application.
+It enables the loading and parsing of configuration data from a YAML file and environment variables, particularly for API keys and model-related settings.
+This centralizes configuration handling for consistent access across the project and enforces best practices for managing sensitive credentials.

 ## Functionality

-The key functionality is encapsulated in the `ConfigManager` class, which:
+The core logic is encapsulated in the `ConfigManager` class, which handles:

-1. Loads and parses the main configuration YAML file according to a structured `PipelineConfig` model.
+- Loading persistent configuration from a YAML file (default: `config.yaml`).
-2. Loads environment variables from the `.env` file on initialization using `python-dotenv`.
+- Loading environment variables (from a `.env` file using `python-dotenv`).
-3. Provides methods to:
-    - Safely retrieve API keys for different providers (OpenAI, Anthropic, Azure OpenAI, etc.).
+- Providing convenient access to API keys for supported providers (OpenAI, Anthropic, Azure OpenAI).
-    - Combine static YAML configuration with dynamic, secure API keys and optional Azure-specific environment settings.

----
+- Assembling a comprehensive model configuration dictionary, optionally including additional provider-specific values.

 ## Key Components